 Very large areas of the country are relatively sparsely populated.
 These include the Southern Uplands, the often overlooked area stretching from the Central Lowlands to the English Border, and the Highlands, the 60% of the country to the north and west of the Highland Boundary Fault which defines the northern edge of the Central Lowlands.
 The land use closely follows the underlying geology.

 As well as the mainland, Scotland has some 790 islands, which help contribute to a coastline that has most recently been estimated to be some 16,500km long, or some 8% of the total coastline of Europe.
-Some 97 of Scotland's islands are inhabited, by a total of just under 100,000 people.
-The islands lie in four main groups: Orkney, off the north coast of Mainland Scotland; Shetland, which lies between 50 and 100 miles north east of Orkney; the Western Isles or Outer Hebrides, which lie in a 130 mile north-south arc some 40 miles west of mainland Scotland in the Atlantic; and the Inner Hebrides, a large number of islands closer to the west coast of mainland Scotland.
+Some 97 of Scotland's islands are inhabited, by a total of just over 100,000 people.
+The islands lie in four main groups: Orkney, off the north coast of Mainland Scotland; Shetland, which lies between 50 and 100 miles north-east of Orkney; the Western Isles or Outer Hebrides, which lie in a 130 mile north-south arc some 40 miles west of mainland Scotland in the Atlantic; and the Inner Hebrides, a large number of islands closer to the west coast of mainland Scotland.

 People have been living in what is now Scotland for around 10,000 years, and making their mark on the landscape for at least 5,000 of those years.
 The landscape is dotted by cairns, stones, homes, hillforts, and brochs left by our distant ancestors.
 There is also plenty of evidence on view of the Romans, the Norse, and the Picts: and of those who converted the country to Christianity from the 400s.